11ty/11ty-website/src/docs/dev-server.md

     port: 8080,

     // Additional files to watch that will trigger server updates
-    // Accepts any chokidar.watch compatible: file, dir, glob, or Array.
+    // Accepts an Array of file paths or globs (passed to `chokidar.watch`).
     // Works great with a separate bundler writing files to your output folder.
     // e.g. `watch: ["_site/**/*.css"]`
     watch: [],